esmith-arlo/matter-ui-cluster-configurations/README.md

 2. **Select a Cluster**
    - Use the dropdown to select a Matter cluster
    - The UI component will appear on the left
-   - The JSON configuration will appear on the right
+   - The JSON capabilities will appear on the right

 3. **Interact with Components**
    - Click, drag, or interact with UI components
-   - Watch the JSON configuration update in real-time
+   - Watch the JSON capabilities update in real-time
    - View cluster information below the main panels

-4. **Export Configurations**
+4. **Export Capabilities**
-   - Click "Copy JSON" to copy configuration to clipboard
+   - Click "Copy JSON" to copy capabilities to clipboard
-   - Click "Download" to save configuration as JSON file
+   - Click "Download" to save capabilities as JSON file

 ## Project Structure